enzofrancescaHM/RoomXRNative/readme.md

 - [FIX] fixed crash when eraser was used on images
 - [FIX] fixed crash when chat was cleared (only on EPSON MOVERIO)
 - [ENH] add locking mechanism for UI
+- [FIX] fixed crash when eraser was used on lines, circles, rects
+- [ENH] add volume buttons on UI to compensate for phones that limit physical buttons to media volume instead of call volume

 ## Changelist: